addUsername/Surveillance/server/README.md

 `/auth` : not jwt token needed
 - **/register:** Server has an in memory database, an encrypted dump.sql is generated and sended to user if succesfull sign in.
 - **/login:** Receives that dump.sql and a pin, do its own thing and a jwt token is returned.

+`/user` : Auth header needed
 - **/dump:** Returns encrypted dump.sql
--
-`/user` : Auth header needed
 - **/home:** ?? shows RPi's current status
-- **/generalView:** appends selected RPis streams to the same frame and generate a mjpeg stream.
+- **/generalview:** appends selected RPis streams to the same frame and generate a mjpeg stream.
-- **/setRpi:** Add a newRPi.
+- **/setRpi:** Add a new RPi.
 - **/config/{idPiCamera}:** RPi's settings, customize metadata, mode, quality, etc..
-- **/stream/{idPiCamera}:** streams as .mjpeg or .hs264, it could stream multiple RPis at once.. i hope.
+- **/stream/{idPiCamera}:** streams as .mjpeg or .hs264, to stream multiple RPi simultaneously use `/generalview`

+`pi` : Rest endpoints for RPi
-- **/ini/{idPiCamera}:** Pi visits this on startup, to get server status and settings.properties, for RPis the response code acts like a flag, tryig to connect till 200 ok are received
+- **/ini/{idPiCamera}:** RPi visits this on startup, to get server status and settings.properties, RPi takes the response code as flag, tryig to connect till 200 ok is received
+- **/push/{idPiCamera}** recives an img when something is detected, then a call to Android push notifications is triggered and one message is sended to `/topic/info`

-`/websocket` : auth needed?
+`/stream` : where RPi's websocket client connects, auth needed?
--  **/stream/{idPiCamera}:** where RPi's websocket client connects and send video.
+- **/app/stream/{idPiCamera}** where RPi's websocket client connects and send video.
 - **/topic/info:** where all RPis subscribe and listen mssg from server. ??Prob not needed
 - **{id}/queue/:** subscribe endpoint where send mssg to specifc RPi

 ## Wishlist